-The overall theme of Michael’s teaching and research is seeing things – what do you see, what does it tell you, how do you understand it?
+The overall theme of Michael’s teaching and research is seeing things – what do you see, what does it tell you, how do you understand it, what do you do next?
 These questions inform both his teaching and his research.

-- students’ understanding of energy, damped harmonic motion, and integration;
+- students’ understanding of waves, energy, quantum physics, coordinate systems, and integration;

 - researchers’ observations and models of their observations of student thinking (e.g., item design in surveys, methodological issues in video analysis), and